SamirSaji/SamirSaji/README.md

 ### Hi there, I'm Mohammed Samir 👋

-Front-End Developer [at] [Crayon'd - Chennai][crayond]
+Front-End Engineer [at] [Crayon'd - Chennai][crayond]

-## I'm a Developer 👨‍💻, Engineer 👨‍🔧, Flutist 🎷!
+I'm a Full Stack Developer primarily focused on Front-end Application Development.

-- 🔭 I’m currently working on a [Stylori][emtax] !
+Working in a startup environment for 2 years I have delivered projects both in individual capacity and as a team member.
+I've done product development starting from the ideation phase to delivery.
+I've worked directly with business owners in gathering requirements and planning.
+Worked with various teams and resources across different functional groups.

-- 👯 I’m looking to collaborate on open source projects and musical band
+Holds very good experience in front-end application development.

-- 🥅 2022 Goals: Improve full stack skills
+Has strong self-discipline, Collaboration skills within the team, positive mental attitude towards creative analytical problem-solving.

 ## Connect with me: